Grow a Healthy, Well-Groomed Beard in 3 Simple Steps

 When it comes to having a healthy, well-groomed beard, there are a few steps to follow.

-Use a fragrance-free medicated skin cleanser for your beard that contains pyrithione zinc.
+Use a medical-grade medicated skin cleanser for your beard that contains pyrithione zinc.
 This will fight seborrhea, the most common cause of beardruff.
 My Foaming Zinc Cleanser contains a robust 2% pyrithione zinc (the strongest level allowed).
 It foams beautifully, lathering onto the skin where beardruff starts.
 It is also an excellent scalp shampoo and back and chest cleanser - other places prone to seborrhea.

 When you finish washing your beard, it’s time to condition.
 Use a good, natural beard oil on the skin under your beard and on the actual beard hair.
 This will hydrate your skin and enhance your facial hair.
 More important, a good, natural beard oil will fight inflammation and allergic reactions that can play havoc with your skin.

 I created my Omega Enriched Facial Oil as the ultimate beard oil.
 It fights beardruff by combining organic sea buckthorn, borage and cypress oil in a 'skin identical' oil; your beard readily soaks up this conditioning oil creating a soft and luxurious beard.
 Enjoy the subtle woodland scent of the cypress oil along with a handsome beard free from beardruff.